Arun-kushwaha007/Arun-Kushwaha007/README.md

 ### 👨🏻‍💻 &nbsp;About Me
 - 🎓 &nbsp; Pursuing my Bachelors in Electronic and Communication Engineering from National Institute of Technology, Hamirpur
 - 💼 &nbsp; Always looking to collaborate on amazing projects!
-- 🌱 &nbsp; Frontend Developer and Hobby AR/VR Develpment Enthusiast.
+- 🌱 &nbsp; Web Developer and Hobby AR/VR Develpment Enthusiast.

 ### ⚙️ &nbsp;GitHub Analytics
 <br>